Women's Basketball Coaching Staff

 - 402-643-7381 (office) • Amy.Harms@cune.edu

-Debi Smith enters her first season as graduate assistant women's basketball coach at Concordia University in 2013-14.
+Debi Smith completed her first season as graduate assistant women's basketball coach at Concordia University in 2013-14.

 Smith (maiden name Johnson) enjoyed an impressive career on the hardwood at the University of Nebraska-Kearney, where she amassed 1,432 career points between 2008 and 2012.
 That total ranks 10th all-time in Loper history.
 Her 195 career 3-point field goals places her third all-time and her 78.2 career free throw percentage ranks fourth in school history.